-9.0 PROCEDURE
+9.0 PROCEDURES

-- Bring clean cage sets (cages, tops, wires, bottles) into the room. - Turn "ON" the BSC or change station, disinfect it using Bleach-Rite and allow it to stabilize (refer to BSC preparation and decontamination SOP). - Prepare the necessary items. - o biohazard bags, forceps, Bleach-Rite solution, feed, and water bottles. - Place the items needed for cage change inside the BSC. - Transport one (1) cage from rack to the BSC or the change station - Check for sick and/or dead animals inside the cage. - Fill out a sick animal report if you find any sick animals.
-If the sick animal is suffering and in need of urgent care, the cage should be returned to the rack and the incident reported as soon as possible to DAR. - Open the lid and use forceps to move the animals to the clean cage. - Forceps are used to pick up mice by its tail. - Close the lid and transport the cage containing the mice back to the rack. - o Disinfect forceps and working surface between cage changes. - Spray the inside of the dirty cage with Bleach Rite and place it inside a biohazard bag that is inside the BSC. - Place a maximum of 6 cages (stacks of 3s) inside the biohazard bag. - Close the biohazard bag inside the BSC and place it on the transport cart. - Continue changing cages and place them in a new biohazard bag - Replace PPE before leaving the room.
+- Bring clean cage sets (cages, tops, wires, bottles) into the room. - Turn "ON" the BSC or change station, disinfect it using Bleach-Rite and allow it to stabilize (refer to BSC preparation and decontamination SOP). - Prepare the necessary items. - o Chemical waste container clear bags, forceps, Bleach-Rite solution, feed, and water bottle. - Place the items needed for cage change inside the BSC - Verify that cage is properly labeled with chemical hazard name, initial and final date of administration (Blue Cage Card) - Transport one (1) cage from rack to the BSC or the change station - Check for sick and/or dead animals inside cage - Fill out a sick animal report if you find any sick animals.
+If the sick animal is suffering and in need of urgent care, the cage should be returned to the rack and the incident reported as soon as possible to DAR. - Open the lid and use forceps to move the animals to the clean cage. - o Forceps are used to pick up mice by its tail. - Close the lid and transport the cage containing the mice back to the rack. - o Disinfect forceps and working surface between cage changes. - Place the bedding from the dirty cage into the chemical waste container inside the BSC. - Use the spatula to scoop the bedding stuck on the inner surface of the cage - Wipe the inside of the dirty cage with Bleach Rite. - Place the cage inside a Nalgene tray and place them on the transport cart. - Continue changing cages and stack them on the Nalgene tray. - Replace PPE before leaving the room.